-While Save-A-Lot’s corporate customer service department was unable to provide information on where its products come from, we found that the grocery store chain sells a mix of private-label and national food brands and features locally-grown and internationally-grown produce and meats.
-For more information on where Save-A-Lot’s food comes from, see below.
+While Save-A-Lot’s corporate customer service department was unable to provide information on where its food products come from, we found that the grocery store chain sells a mix of private-label and national food brands and features locally- and internationally-grown produce and meats.

 Where Does Save-A-Lot Food Come From?

-To find out where Save-A-Lot food comes from, we investigated products and brands found at Save-A-Lot by contacting several stores, combing through the retailer’s weekly ads, and visiting a Save-A-Lot store in Michigan.
-Our findings are listed below by category.
+To find out where Save-A-Lot food comes from, we investigated products and brands commonly found at Save-A-Lot by contacting several stores, combing through the retailer’s weekly ads, and visiting a Save-A-Lot store in Michigan.
+We’ve detailed our findings below by category.

 Meat and Poultry